 Classic Peanut Brittle is a tasty homemade treat that's really fun to eat.
-Each cracking-good bite is full of great peanut flavor and sweetness.
+Each cracking-good bite is bursting with peanut flavor and sweetness.
 Made on the stovetop with only 6 ingredients, this nostalgic candy is easy to make and is a great gifting option for the holidays.

 One of the classic confections I enjoy the most is peanut brittle.
 It's fun to crack into pieces and has that whimsical, old-timey feel, shiny luster, and great peanut flavor.
 It's also one of the easiest vintage candies to make.